herdwatch-apps/ngx-ionic-image-viewer/README.md

    ```

 - [`npm link`](https://docs.npmjs.com/cli/link): Create a local symlink that can then be used in the project where you want to integrate the package as you don’t want to build, publish and update a library all the time while testing.
-- Run the command `npm link ngx-ionic-image-viewer` inside the libs folder to link the global installation target into your project’s `node_modules` folder.
+- Run the command `npm link @t.simon/ionic-image-viewer` inside the libs folder to link the global installation target into your project’s `node_modules` folder.
 - [`ionic serve`](https://ionicframework.com/docs/cli/commands/serve): Start a local dev server for app dev/testing.
 Navigate to `http://localhost:8100/`.
 The app will automatically reload if you change any of the source files.

 ### Code scaffolding